jedahan/saltpeanuts/readme.md

 * drag blocks from the right side onto the week
 * edit the text for any block
-* saves every 5 seconds
+* saves every 3 seconds
 * clear a day by double clicking the title
+* share the url with a friend, all app state is saved in the #hash fragment